KEDuran/Portfolio-React/README.md

 # Portfolio for Krystal E. Duran

+---

+## Project Description

-This portfolio website was developed using React.js and updated on 8/9/2020.
+This portfolio website was developed using `React.js`.
 Please reference the content below for a detailed summary of the updates I included for this assignment.
 At this time, my portfolio website now has the following pages to showcase my work:

 - About webpage - Provides a short personal bio with my contact information and links to all my professional sites
-- Projects webpage - Showcases _two major projects_ and _four of my high scoring projects_
+- Projects webpage - Showcases _two completed major projects_ and _four of my high scoring assignments_
 - Fun Facts webpage - Includes some fun facts about me
 - Contact webpage - Includes a form that a user can fill out to contact me
   - At this time, the form submission functionality is still in development, so I included a modal to serve as an error message to warn the reader that this page is still in development after they click the submit button on this page.

+---

 ## Links to Portfolio Website